Ganges Canal

 The Ganges Canal highlighted in red stretching between its headworks off the Ganges river in Hardwar and its confluence with the Jumna river below Cawnpore (now Kanpur).

 Photograph of an old bridge on the Ganges Canal (constructed before 1854 during East India Company rule in India).
 The photograph was taken from a moving car.

 The Ganges Canal or Ganga Canal is a canal system that irrigates the Doab region between the Ganges River and the Yamuna River in India.

 The canal is primarily an irrigation canal, although parts of it were also used for navigation, primarily for its construction materials.
 Separate navigation channels with lock gates were provided on this system for boats to negotiate falls.
-Originally constructed from 1842 to 1854, for an original head discharge of 6000 ft³/s, the Upper Ganges Canal has since been enlarged gradually for the present head discharge of 10,500 ft³/s (295 m³/s).
+Originally constructed from 1842 to 1854, for an original head discharge of 6000 cuft a second, the Upper Ganges Canal has since been enlarged gradually for the present head discharge of 10,500 ft³/s (295 m³/s).
 The system consists of the main canal of 272 miles and about 4,000 miles long distribution channels.
 The canal system irrigates nearly 9,000 km² of fertile agricultural land in ten districts of Uttar Pradesh and Uttarakhand.
 Today the canal is the source of agricultural prosperity in much of these states, and the irrigation departments of these states actively maintain the canal against a fee system charged from users.

 There are some small hydroelectric plants on the canal capable of generating about 33 MW if running at full capacity; these are at Nirgajini, Chitaura, Salawa, Bhola, Jani, Jauli and Dasna.